MicrosoftDocs/security/compass/protect-against-ransomware-phase2.md

 Try to achieve these results in 30-90 days:

-- 100 % of admins required to use secure workstations
+- 100 % of admins are required to use secure workstations
-- 100 % local workstation/server passwords randomized
+- 100 % local workstation/server passwords are randomized
-- 100 % deployment of privilege escalation mitigations
+- 100 % privilege escalation mitigations are deployed

 ## Detection and response